 Do not feed your pet after midnight, on the evening before admission to the hospital.
 Water is allowed and encouraged until you leave for the hospital.
 If your pet is currently taking any medications check with your doctor as adjustments in dosages may need to be made on the day of admission.
 This is especially true for patients with diabetes or Addison’s disease.

-Admissions are made between 7:15 AM & 9:30 AM.
+Admissions are made between 7:00 AM & 8:00 AM unless directed by your veterinarian.
 Your cooperation is essential during the admission, in providing pertinent information about your pet’s health and answering any questions the health care team may have about your pet’s current illness.

 The health care team will advise you of any diagnostic procedures and recommended therapy, and the estimated fees associated with these recommendations.